zowe/zowe-explorer-vscode/README.md

 ### Selecting from history recall

+You can search previous data set paths easily

 1. Navigate to your explorer tree.
 2. Open the **DATA SETS** bar.
 3. Select the profile that you want to filter.